The Government's Lies About Ivermectin Are Exposed

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - DR BEN TAPPER - OUTSIDE THE BELTWAY WITH JOHN FREDERICKS PT.(8) https://americasvoice.news/video/dlLofFGlR8B8hOI/?related=playlist
+1. AmericasVoice.news - DR BEN TAPPER - OUTSIDE THE BELTWAY WITH JOHN FREDERICKS PT.(8)